 What about something released after the turn of the century, when he was better known as Muhammed Ali?

-The premium 2000 Upper Deck Muhammad Ali Master Collection Set was individually serial numbered out of 250, while every card in the set comes individually encased.
+The premium 2000 Upper Deck Muhammad Ali Master Collection Set was individually serial numbered out of 250.
+Every card in the set comes individually encased.

-There are a couple of hand-signed autographs that could be found within, handed out at a rate of one per box.
+There are a couple of hand-signed autographs that could be found within, at a rate of one per box.

 They’re some of the best Ali signatures on the market, and look likely to hold their value well in the long-term.